-(b) Average to above average high school grades.
+(b) Are 2) We above average high - (b) A: a bove average high school peaces.
 Successful completion of the following high school or college courses: algebra, biology, and chemistry with a final grade of "C" or above.
-College GPA of 2.0 or above.

-(c) Verification by signature of Required Essential Cognitive and Physical Functions of surgical technology students.
+College GPA of 2.0 or above. - (c) Verification by signature of Required Essential Cognitive and Physical Functions of surgical technology students.